NYULibraries/figs/README.md

 Open sourcing a Rails app can be a little tricky when it comes to sensitive configuration information like [Pusher](http://pusher.com/) or [Stripe](https://stripe.com/) credentials.
 You don't want to check private credentials into the repo but what other choice is there?

-Figaro provides a clean and simple way to configure your app and keep the private stuff… private.
+Figaro provides a clean and simple way to configure your app and keep the private stuff… _private_.

 ## How does it work?

 There are a few similar solutions out there, and a lot of homegrown attempts.
 Most namespace your configuration under a `Config` (or similar) namespace.
 That's fine, but there's already a place to describe the application environment… `ENV`!

-`ENV` is a collection of simple string key/value pairs and it works just great for application configuration.
+`ENV` is a collection of simple string key/value pairs and its perfect for application configuration.

-As an added bonus, this is exactly how apps on [Heroku](http://www.heroku.com/) are configured.
-So if you configure your Rails app using `ENV`, you're already set to deploy to Heroku.
+**BONUS**: This is exactly how apps on [Heroku](http://www.heroku.com/) are configured.
+So if you configure your with Figaro, you're ready to deploy on Heroku.

 ## Give me an example.

 Okay.
-Add Figaro to your bundle:
+First, add Figaro to your Gemfile and bundle:

 ```ruby
 gem "figaro"